moliver28/research-handbook/content/handbook/values/_index.md

 People whose name is repeatedly mispronounced might feel unimportant or self-conscious, and might not speak up about it.
-Other negative behaviours are giving a person a nickname without their permission, or not referring to them by name at all in sync calls.
+Other negative behaviours include giving a person a nickname without their permission, or not referring to them by name at all in sync calls.

 It might be challenging to pronounce names from a different language or culture than your